mgerrard/graves-par/README.md

-This tool verifier-algo-selector (TO CHANGE) has been created using CoVeriTeam: https://gitlab.com/sosy-lab/software/coveriteam
-It is essentially CoVeriTeam packaged with several other tools in the "cache/tools/" directory.
+This tool Graves-Parallel has been created using CoVeriTeam: https://gitlab.com/sosy-lab/software/coveriteam It is essentially CoVeriTeam packaged with several other tools in the "cache/tools/" directory.
 The file README.md contains more information about CoVeriTeam, including licencing information about CoVeriTeam.